Buying French Ski Property with a Partner or Family: Indivision, Tontine Clause, SCI, or SARL?

 The choice of ownership structure is not a formality.
 For unmarried couples, the wrong structure can trigger inheritance tax of 60% on the first death.
 For families buying together, it can lock everyone in if one co-owner refuses to sell.
 For buyers who want short-term holiday rental income, one structure actively blocks that strategy.

-There are three main frameworks available to joint buyers under French law: en indivision, the tontine clause, and the Société Civile Immobilière (SCI).
+There are four main frameworks available to joint buyers under French law: en indivision, the tontine clause, the Société Civile Immobilière (SCI), and the Société à Responsabilité Limitée de famille (SARL de famille).
+For buyers who want Alpine exposure without the full capital commitment of direct ownership, fractional co-ownership offers a fifth route.
 Each has a specific use case — and none is universally right.
 This guide sets out what each one means in practice for French Alps ski property buyers.

 En Indivision: The Default — and Its Limitations